 • An experienced crew to supervise, instruct and act as lifeguards.

-• Molokini is one of the few protected areas in Maui waters for birds and fish.
+• Molokini falls within the marine life conservation district and is one of the few protected areas in Maui waters for birds and fish.
 Molokini Crater is a State treasure, and because of this, we protect it.
 This means more fish and more reef protection.

 Read more about Molokini Crater.

 There’s quite a lot of speculation as to whether Turtle Town exists at all.
 We think it does but in a more general sense.
 Maui is Turtle Town.
 We’ve rarely gone snorkeling and not run into a Hawaiian green sea turtle or two.
 When a captain says they’re taking you to Turtle Town, they’re taking you to the most recent spot that they’ve recorded loads of turtles inhabiting.

 Turtles move around.
 It’s nice to have an experienced captain show you where he’s seen them lately.